koka-lang/koka/doc/spec/getstarted.kk.md

 # Getting started

-Welcome to an tour of Koka.
-This provides an overview and formal specification of the language.
+Welcome to Koka.
+This manual provides an overview and formal specification of the language.
 For more background information, see:

 * The [library documentation][libraries].